LeenaBhegade/Using-Text-Editors/README.md

 * Esc - Switch from insert mode to command mode

-* dd - Delete the line the current cursor is on
+* dd - Delete th current line the cursor is on

+## Sublime
+Sublime is one of the editors used heavily outside

+* Install sublime in Applications folder
+* open /Applications/Sublime\ Text.app/Contents/SharedSupport/bin/subl
+* Create symbolic link for sublime ->  `ln -s "/Applications/Sublime Text.app/Contents/SharedSupport/bin/subl" /usr/local/bin/sub`